 He started painting, drawing and sculpturing in his childhood and youth.
-In school he found a catalyzer in his art teacher.
-1983 he got his university entrance diploma.
+In school he found catalyzers in his art teachers Dirk Schäfer, who was a free artist with teaching assignment and Günther Dehnert, an art and design teacher.
+1983 he got his university entrance diploma at Wilhelm Dörpfeld high school.
 He studied theology, art and design at the universities of Wuppertal, Heidelberg, and Bonn.
 From 1995 – 1997 he studied as a master scholar with Professor Alfons Engling, after his return from Sao Paulo, Brazil to Cologne, Germany.
 In 1995 he became acquainted with Helmut Tollmann and was working at his studio from 1998 to 2006 as an assistant and collaborator.
 The multi-layer work of Helmut Tollmann integrating techniques from print and photography to painting had a strong influence on Ralph Tepels artwork until today.

 Focus photography 1986 – 2012

 Ralph Tepel was as a fine art photographer several years member of the American Society of Picture Professionals and the Adobe Photographers Directory.
 An article on Ralph Tepel and his work was published in Künstlerische Fotografie heute, Band 1 (Fine art photography today, Volume 1).
 In the years 2007 and 2008 he was living and working in Calgary, Alberta.
 A lot of new artworks were originated.
 Photographs from more than one decade culminated in the “inspired by music”- project, shown in an exhibition and published in an art book.

 Faces of constitutional law and the presidential project 2004 -2008